Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ## 3. Content

-Formulating and executing such elements were integral the development of the BMS site.
+Formulating and executing such elements were integral to the development of the BMS site.
 Arguably, consideration of these factors echoes the premises of the latter planes of the 5PUXD Model.
 For instance, when designing the BMS site, it was essential to identify:

 1. The required information of the site (structure)
-2. how users can access this content (skeleton)
+2. How users can access this content (skeleton)

 ### **3.1 Wireframes**

 The wireframes below were drawn up before physically creating the BMS site.
 Each page shall be discussed in more detail in the [features](#4-features) section.

 Creating the preliminary mock-ups of the BMS site helped to highlight the  strengths, weakness and limitations of the BMS design.
 It also allowed a more accurate analysis of the following factors:

 1. Which design elements were feasible to execute within the project time-frame.
 2. Which could be implemented if the BMS site could be expanded on if the project development were extended.

 ![](docs/wireframes/bamisoroinitial.jpg)

 #### **Initial wireframes**